 A transporter malfunction in "The Next Phase" causes Ro and Geordi to become out of phase with the world, making them invisible and intangible.
 There is no explanation for why they can still breathe, touch the floor and use turbolifts, or see the world around them.

 In the episode "Timescape", the Captain, Troi and Data use devices that give them personal "subspace isolation fields" which allow them to enter and move freely in the time-frozen Enterprise.
 The field apparently allowed air molecules it came into contact with to speed up to their rate and slow to normal on leaving, so they could move and breathe, and also extends itself into objects they touch, so they can move things and open doors.
-However, staying in the field too long (subjectively) caused hallucinations and mood shifts because it was not precise enough to fully protect the wearer.

 The Founders, main villains of Star Trek: Deep Space Nine, are shape-shifters with more than necessary secondary powers.
 They possess heightened intelligence, eidetic memory and the attention to detail that allows them to analyze their photographic memory with frightening efficiency.
 One Founder posed as chief medical officer Dr. Bashir for more than a month, successfully performing critical surgeries on main characters while mirroring his every nuance, while trying to destroy the Bajoran sector with an artificially induced super nova at the same time.